This page doesn't support Mandarin language

 Financials

-Following significant capital expenditure for growth in recent years (FY2021: S$6.8 million; FY2022: S$4.9 million; FY2023: S$4.0 million; FY2024: S$2.0 million), the Group is now well positioned to optimise capital allocation.
-In line with its disciplined approach to capital management, the Group continues to invest strategically in growth-related capital expenditure, responding to prevailing market conditions and business requirements.
+In line with its disciplined approach to capital management, the Group continues to invest selectively in growth- related capital expenditure, guided by prevailing market conditions and evolving business needs.

 Cash Flow Analysis